jexxa-projects/Jexxa/tutorials/BookStoreJ/README-OPENAPI.md

 ![OpenAPI-getBooksResult](images/OpenAPI-getBooksResult.png)

-From these results you can play around with additional methods provided by this application.
+From these results you can play around with remaining methods provided by this application.

 That’s it!